ruby/www.ruby-lang.org/en/libraries/index.md

 #### Crafting your own gems

-[RubyGems.org][8] has several guides about this topic.
+RubyGems.org has [several guides][8] about this topic.
 You may also want to investigate on [Bundler][9], a generic tool which helps you manage an application’s dependencies and may be used along RubyGems.